List of aircraft of the Irish Air Corps

-This list identifies the military aircraft which are currently being operated or have formerly been operated by the Irish Air Corps.
+This list identifies the military aircraft which are currently being operated, on order, or have formerly been operated by the Irish Air Corps.

-Active Irish military aircraft
+Current Irish military aircraft

-Military aircraft currently in active service with the Irish Air Corps are as follows:
+Military aircraft currently in active service, or on order, with the Irish Air Corps are as follows:

 Retired Irish military aircraft

 A few examples of former Air Corps aircraft are retained in the Air Corps Museum in Baldonnel.
 These include an Avro Anson, An Alouette III and a Fouga Magister.
 A De Havilland Vampire and a Miles Magister are on display in the National Museum in Collins Barracks (Dublin).

 Military aircraft which have been withdrawn from service with the Irish Air Corps include the following: